Skip to content

 The event parameter

 event is the input payload sent by the caller.
-It corresponds to the event schema you define in Step 2 of the tool builder.
-When the tool is invoked, the caller provides a JSON object that matches this schema - and Rival passes it to your handler as the event argument.
+It corresponds to the event schema you define in Step 2 of the Tool Editor.
+When the tool is invoked, the caller provides a JSON object that matches this schema and the runtime passes it to your handler as the event argument.

-In Python this arrives as a dictionary.
-In JavaScript it’s a plain object.
-In Lua it’s a table.
-You access fields by key and use them in your logic.
+In Python this arrives as a dictionary, in JavaScript as a plain object, in Lua as a table.
+Access fields by key and use them in your logic.

 If you define multiple events for a single tool, each event has its own named schema.
 At runtime, the specific event the caller selected determines the shape of the input your handler receives.